Listen to past grant recipients share their IIIF experiences. Gain helpful tips about how to approach the application process.

 Preliminary Dissertation Research: Additionally, the award provides support for preliminary visits to prospective overseas dissertation sites by graduate students who are planning doctoral research on topics in area and international studies.
 These awards are intended to enable students to develop a firm foundation for their research.
 Only Doctoral pre-candidates are eligible for this category.
 Doctoral candidates are not eligible and should apply for the Rackham International Research Award.

-Deadline: EXTENDED TO FEBRUARY 21.
+Deadline: 11:59pm on February 15, 2017.
 The online application, including all the required components outlined below, must be submitted before that time.

-Note- This application is for all of the following awards (subject to eligibility): II Individual Fellowships, Rackham International Research Award, African Studies Center Funding for Research or Internship Support in Africa, and the II Alajbegović Fellowships.
+There is one application for all of the following awards (subject to eligibility): II Individual Fellowships, Rackham International Research Award, African Studies Center Funding for Research or Internship Support in Africa, Armenian Studies Program Summer Research Grants, Summer Grants for Research and Internships in Europe & Eurasia, Center for Latin American & Caribbean Studies Field Research Grants, and the II Samo Alajbegović Fellowships.
+Please visit the links above for more information and to verify your eligibility.

 1. Application form (including student and project information)